-Worldwide, women make up the majority of the 2 billion unbanked individuals.
-Despite having multiple roles in society—as consumers, business owners and employees, mothers and caretakers—there is great income inequality between men and women.
-A woman’s chances of receiving credit are lower than a man’s.
+Worldwide, women constitute the majority of the 1.7 billion unbanked adults.
+Despite having multiple roles in society—as consumers, employees, business owners, mothers and caretakers—there is great income inequality between men and women.
+A woman’s chances of receiving credit are lower than it is for a man.
 Yet, in an increasing number of families, the woman provides much or all of the family’s income.
 Therefore, one way of how to empower women is to increase their access to essential financial services.

 It has been proven time after time that increasing the incomes of poor mothers results in an almost immediate improvement in their children’s diet, and an increased likelihood that they can send their children to school.
 And when a child is educated, he or she has better opportunities to live outside of poverty.